 This means that some assets may be taxed as ordinary income when sold while others may be taxed at lower, advantageous long-term capital gains rates.
 It’s worth noting, there may be big differences between the top marginal rate for ordinary income and the top rate paid on capital gains.

-We are not tax experts, but we have seen a lot.
+We are not transaction tax experts, but we have seen a lot.
 Your CPA is well suited to weigh in on these nuances.
 That’s why it’s important to develop a relationship with a CPA who is proactive in helping you with this strategic planning, not someone who just checks the box on completing your tax returns each year.

 Negotiate Allocations